toastdriven/restless/README.rst

 For v1.0.0, the following things need completing:

 * Finish the tests
-* Test in another live Django environment
-* Test in a Flask environment
 * Docstrings everywhere
 * Tutorial documentation
 * Extension documentation